 Do Scandinavians have a lot of facial hair?

-The short answer is that studies show that most Scandinavian men are generally able to grow a full beard if they choose to do so, which of course not everyone does.
+Studies show that most Scandinavian men are generally able to grow a full beard if they choose to do so, which of course not everyone does.
 That said, beards are currently fairly popular in the Nordics, as they were during the Viking Age (when insulting another man’s beard could lead to one’s death).

-To elaborate on this, facial hair is included in the term androgenic hair, so based on data from the American Journal of Physical Anthropology, we can assume that over 70% of Nordic men (along with Mediterranean men) can grow a beard or mustache (which is well above the global average).
+To elaborate on this, facial hair is included in the term androgenic hair, so based on data from the American Journal of Physical Anthropology, we see that over 70% of Nordic men (along with Mediterranean men) can grow a beard or mustache (which is well above the global average).

 Do Scandinavians have freckles?

-Yes, since freckles are thought to be connected to the same genes as red hair, we can assume that between 1-10% of the Scandinavian population—again depending on where in Scandinavia you are—has freckles, and is therefore also more sensitive to UV light.
+Since freckles are thought to be connected to the same genes as red hair, we can assume that between 1-10% of the Scandinavian population—again depending on where in Scandinavia you are—has freckles, which means they are also more sensitive to UV light.

 The prevalence of this gene on the Norwegian west coast is thought to be linked to slaves from Ireland and Scotland being brought to Scandinavia.
 Depending on which combination of the genes you have, you will develop either red hair and freckles, only red hair, or only freckles.